decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 This document is not a specification, but a **profile**.
 It outlines existing specifications required for implementations to interoperate among each other.
 It also clarifies mandatory to implement features for the optionalities mentioned in the referenced specifications.

-The profile uses OpenID for Verifiable Presentations ([[ref: OpenID4VP ID1]]) as the base protocol to request presentation of JWT VCs encapsulated in [[ref:Verifiable Presentations]] ([[ref: VC Data Model v1.1]]).
+The profile uses OpenID for Verifiable Presentations ([[ref: OpenID4VP ID1]]) as the base protocol for the presentation of JWT VCs encapsulated in [[ref:Verifiable Presentations]] ([[ref: VC Data Model v1.1]]).
 A full list of the open standards used in this profile can be found in [Overview of the Open Standards Requirements](#overview-of-the-open-standards-requirements).

 ### Audience